"We Must Act Now To End The Gridlock

 In Washington.
 We need your support"

-Tim was elected to the Senate in 2012 and serves on the Armed Services, Budget, Foreign Relations and Aging Committees.
-He is also Ranking Member of the Armed Services Readiness Subcommittee.
+Tim was elected to the Senate in 2012 and serves on the Armed Services, Budget, Foreign Relations and Health, Education, Labor, and Pensions Committees.
 During his first term in the Senate, Tim has successfully fought against the sequestration cuts that were harming Virginia’s economy, supported reforms that strengthen our education system, and advocated a U.S. foreign policy that protects American families while staying true to our nation’s values.

 In order to get things done for the people of Virginia, Tim has made working across the aisle and finding common ground a top priority.
 Tim has partnered with Republicans to help address issues as wide-ranging as unemployment among veterans, campus sexual assault, sea level rise, drug abuse, and K-12 education reform.
 Since June of 2014, Tim has been the leading voice calling on Congress to uphold its constitutional duty and vote to authorize the war against ISIL.
 Tim partnered with Republican Senator Jeff Flake to introduce the only bipartisan authorization proposal to show America’s enemies, allies, and troops that the nation is united in this fight.